zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc/FilterDescriptorBase.md

 ## Methods

 ### CreateFilterExpression(`System.Linq.Expressions.Expression`)
 Creates a filter expression by delegating its creation to
-            M:Kendo.Mvc.FilterDescriptorBase.CreateFilterExpression(System.Linq.Expressions.Expression), if
+            M:Kendo.Mvc.FilterDescriptorBase.CreateFilterExpression(System.Linq.Expressions.ParameterExpression), if
              is ParameterExpression, otherwise throws ArgumentException